Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Introduction

+Many diverse algorithms have been proposed to deal with the LOP~\cite{Marti:2011}.
+Since there are no specific guides of steps to follow in the design of optimizers, researchers draw on the practical experience gained from similar problems~\cite{Talbi:09}.
+In addition, the relative efficiency between metaheuristics depends largely on the computational capabilities available and the complexity of the instance to be solved, which accounts for the need for a wide variety of proposals~\cite{michel2005}.
 The LOP is a fairly clear example of how computational resources and the complexity of instances affect the design of optimizers.
-Thus, based on the historical review presented in~\cite{Marti:2011}, it is clear that effective optimizers have been evolving from ad-hoc heuristic methods, to trajectory metaheuristics, and on to the current population-based metaheuristics~\cite{Ceberio:2015, lugo2022diversity}.
+Based on the historical review presented in~\cite{Marti:2011}, it is clear that effective optimizers have been evolving from ad-hoc heuristic methods, to trajectory metaheuristics, and on to the current population-based metaheuristics~\cite{Ceberio:2015, lugo2022diversity}.

 This paper falls within the field of approximate optimization and aims to contribute to the advancement of the design and development of efficient and robust optimizers.
-It focuses on the case of the LOP and, in particular, seeks to answer the following research questions:
+It focuses on the case of the LOP and seeks to answer the following research questions:

 \begin{enumerate}